New non-arithmetic complex hyperbolic lattices II: Commensurability relations

 For each of the groups ${\mathcal S}(3,\sigma_1)$, ${\mathcal S}(4,\sigma_5)$ and $\Gamma(6,1/6)$, the mirrors $m_1$ and $m_2$ of $R_1$ and $R_2$ intersect in a point $p_{12}$ on $\partial{\bf H}^2_{\mathbb C}$.
 This means that the group $\langle R_1, R_2\rangle$ is a parabolic group.
 We give an upper bound on the largest cusp neighborhood that is precisely invariant under this parabolic group.
 We discuss volume bounds for cusp groups in a more general context, since we believe that these results could have wider applications.

 We begin by considering the general structure of parabolic groups $\Gamma_\infty$ generated by two complex reflections $A$ and $B$ both with order $p$.
 The center $Z(\Gamma_\infty)$ of $\Gamma_\infty=\langle A,B\rangle$ is generated by a vertical translation, which we denote by $T$.
 We need to consider the following three cases (see Proposition \ref{prop:braiding}). \begin{enumerate} \item[(1)] $p=3$: In this case, $A$ and $B$ braid with length 6, $\Gamma_\infty$ is a central extension of the rotation subgroup of a $(3,3,3)$ triangle group and $T=(AB)^3$. \item[(2)] $p=4$: In this case, $A$ and $B$ braid with length 4, $\Gamma_\infty$ is a central extension of the rotation subgroup of a $(2,4,4)$ triangle group and $T=(AB)^2$. \item[(3)] $p=6$: In this case, $A$ and $B$ braid with length 3, $\Gamma_\infty$ is a central extension of the rotation subgroup of a $(2,3,6)$ triangle group and $T=(AB)^3$. \end{enumerate} We will actually use some more detailed information about $\Gamma_\infty$.
+This information can be deduced from the presentations of Heisenberg lattices in Section 7.1 Dekimpe \cite{Dekimpe}.
+Instead of giving details of this, we give a geometrical proof instead.
 To that end, let $\Lambda_\infty$ denote the subgroup of $\Gamma_\infty$ consisting of Heisenberg translations.
 Note that $\Lambda_\infty$ is a central extension of the translation subgroup of the corresponding triangle group.

 Since $Z(\Gamma_\infty)$ is a group of Heisenberg translations, it is contained in $\Lambda_\infty$, and in fact $Z(\Gamma_\infty)=Z(\Lambda_\infty)$.
 Moreover, the commutator subgroup of $\Lambda_\infty$ is a finite index subgroup of $Z(\Gamma_\infty)$.
 Our next goal is to determine that index in each of the three cases. \begin{lem} Let $\Gamma_\infty=\langle A,B\rangle$ be as above.
 Then, the Heisenberg lattice $\Lambda_\infty$ has index $p$ in $\Gamma_\infty$ and is generated by $A^{-1}B$, $AB^{-1}$ and $T$.
 The commutator subgroup of $\Lambda_\infty$ is all of $Z(\Gamma_\infty)$ when $p=3$ or $6$ and has index 2 in $Z(\Gamma_\infty)$ when $p=4$. \end{lem}